qkzk/fm/development.md

 ### Other ideas

+- [ ] store 4 windows in display to modify instead of recreating
 - [ ] sqlite preview [like ranger](https://github.com/ranger/ranger/pull/2216/files)
 - [ ] scan status for menu actions which could be moved elsewhere
 - [ ] document every public function / method.
 Done for struct, enum & macros.